nicocrm/aqueduct-sync/README.md

  * `local`: name of local entity
  * `source`: "remote" or "local"
  * `record`: record being synced (local 'cleaned' version) - for the events that represent a single record.
-This is only the data - it does not include the local identifier (because that one will usually be removed by the cleaning process)
+This is only the data - it does not include the local identifier (because that one will usually be removed by the cleaning process), but it will include the remote identifier (for example if the record was just synced to the remote)
  * `identifier`: local identifier for the record

 These events can be automatically filtered, by passing a filter as first parameter when registering the event: